gto76/python-cheatsheet/README.md

 ```
 * **Code inside the `'else'` block will only be executed if `'try'` block had no exceptions.**
 * **Code inside the `'finally'` block will always be executed (unless a signal is received).**
-* **All variables that are initialized in executed blocks are also visible in all subsequent blocks, as well as outside the try statement (only a function block delimits scope).**
+* **All variables that are initialized in executed blocks are also visible in all subsequent blocks, as well as outside the try statement (only the function block delimits scope).**
 * **To catch signals use `'signal.signal(signal_number, handler_function)'`.**

 ### Catching Exceptions